adechazal/my-website/_posts/2025-02-05-Tokenization & DTCC.markdown

 date: 2025-02-05
 categories: [financial services]
 tags: [finance, investing, digital assets, custody]
+excerpt: "Would you like to buy the letters 'DTCC'?
+Shh...not so loud.
+They are now 'tokenized' and you can buy just one if you like."
 ---

 # DTCC Announces ComposerX: Paving the Way for Institutional Digital Asset Adoption